hardenedapple/gdb-walkers/README.md

 `"if on output_countains failure"`.
 Tests for `call_graph` and `shellpipe` both rely on known memory addresses, that can easily be different on other machines.

+## NOTES / Warnings
+Note: In order to avoid surprises, `call-graph` by default doesn't work with non-debug functions.
+This is so that naive regular expressions don't end up tracing many many functions, and to avoid the problem of functions that return with `jmp` rather than `ret` (which are much more common in non-debug functions).
+Tracing non-debug symbols can be activated with `set call-graph-nondebug on`.